HuiyingZz/NDDPlus/NDD+.md

 - **Bounty Hunter's Gambeson**

-BiS Knockback Resistance.
+Not really a good choice but BiS Knockback Resistance.
 Good general defence (better than Phasing without Situational Enchantments on).

 - **Emblem of the Last Gift**